rspatial/terra/README.md

 #### Windows

-On Windows, you need to first install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) to get a C++ compiler that R can use.
-You need a recent version of Rtools42 (rtools42-5355-5357).
+On Windows, you need to first install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) to get, among other things, a C++ compiler that *R* can use.
+You need the current versions of *R* and *RTools*.

-Then, in R, install the package.
+Then, in *R*, install terra with:

 ```
 remotes::install_github("rspatial/terra")